noun. someone who works by themselves without direct or close supervision

 Welcome to Lone Worker Safety Live…

-As the world manages the impact of the corona virus outbreak, our thoughts go out to all those who are affected and to those who are supporting communities through their work or volunteering.
+With the continued impact of the pandemic, our thoughts go out to all those individuals, families and businesses who are affected and to those who continue to support others through their work or volunteering.

-Although we are still hopeful that the autumn will bring about something like a return to normality, we have taken the decision to move the next Lone Worker Safety Live to the 23 February 2021.
+Although we are still hopeful that we will soon see something like a return to normality, to ensure that we can run an event that lives up to our delegates expectations, we have taken the decision to move the next Lone Worker Safety Live to the 12th October 2021.

 This was not an easy decision to make, however, in our third year as organisers and hosts, we are really keen to ensure that the event is given the very best opportunity possible to be a continued success.

-On the 13th October 2020 (our original date) we will be delivering a virtual confrence which is open for all to join.
-More details of this will appear in our news section so please keep your eye on this.
+On the 13th October 2020 (our original date) we will be delivering ‘virtually a conference’ which is FREE for all to join.
+More details of this appears in our news section so please hop over and register now.

-We hope that you will be able to join us both virtully in October and in person as part of our community in February 2021.
+We hope that you will be able to join us both virtually this October and in person as part of our community in October 2021.

 In the meantime, please feel free to use our contact form or drop us an email direct at email@example.com Our experts are on hand to answer any of your lone/home/remote working questions.